schleidl/schleidl.github.io/drafts/2024-08-23-ai-supported-micro-controler-code-transformation.markdown

 ```
 ### 3. Embedding the Code with a Transformer Model

 I used a pre-trained transformer model from Hugging Face to convert the cleaned code into embeddings, a numerical representation that captures the semantic meaning of the code.
-This step allows to perform efficient similarity searches when a query is made.
+This step allows me to perform efficient similarity searches when a query is made.

 Further, I use FAISS because it is a highly efficient library for searching and indexing large sets of vector embeddings, making it ideal for quickly retrieving relevant code snippets based on semantic similarity.
 Its scalability and speed are crucial for handling the extensive codebases involved in my migration tool.
 Additionally, FAISS is well-supported and integrates seamlessly with transformer-based models, enhancing the overall performance of the system.
 ```python
 retriever_model_name = "sentence-transformers/all-MiniLM-L6-v2"  # Use a sentence transformer for fixed-size embeddings
 generator_model_name = "Salesforce/codet5-base"  # Use CodeT5 model for code generation tasks